 IATA’s New Distribution CapabilityThe rise of airline tickets

 Another factor is the airlines’ interest in IATA’s New Distribution Capability (NDC).
 Which according to IATA’s website: “It enables the travel industry to transform the way air products retail to corporations, leisure and business travelers, by addressing the industry’s current distribution limitations: product differentiation, and time-to-market, access to full and air rich content and finally, transparent shopping experience.”

 That means that many airlines will now have an opportunity at the big table with bigger airlines to compete transparently in this razor edge market.

-The price hike in hotels
+The price hike in hotels around the globe

 If airline ticket fares are on the rise, hotels will also see a price hike, and the demand for hotel accommodations will increase accordingly.
-As hotels try to improve customer experience using technology to make the experience for guests more tailored to their needs —which translates into investment into tech markets using app development for greater booking autonomy and demands by the customer.
+As hotels try to improve customer experience using technology to make the experience more tailored to their needs —which translates into investment into tech markets using app development for greater booking autonomy and demands by the customer.

 Ride-hailing apps on the rise

 Next year will also see a growing preference among travelers for ride-hailing apps.
 It expects that by 2019, mobile mobility will increase, so shared cars will be likely to become ever more popular.

 Technology and connectivity are expected to work in synchronization as one, to provide users the capacity to stay in touch with the world, do business, move packages, and get from point A to point B as quickly and reliably as possible.